Taxes and shipping calculated at checkout

 Drawing from his travels abroad, he creates animal figures in context with their natural surroundings.
 In the tradition of the French 19th-century animaliers, Ostermiller’s work is true to the subject.
 Yet his work has a realism that is not only an accurate rendering of the subject but also a sophisticated composition of line and composition.

 His thorough grounding in taxidermy lends authority to his designs.
 But the technique that evolved out of his knowledge of anatomy gives his work spontaneity, setting it outside the realm of mere duplication of an animal’s image.
 Infusing each design is personality—a combination of the sculptor’s and the subject’s.
 This spirit, the feeling the work imparts to the viewer, is the hallmark of an Ostermiller sculpture.

 Ostermiller has been a catalyst for support and promotion of the arts in his hometown of Loveland, Colorado.
 He has been recognized by peers through election as fellow in the National Sculpture Society and the Society of Animal Artists and served as president of the National Sculpture Society from 2011 to 2014.
 At the Autry’s 2018 Masters of the American West, he won the Kenneth T. and Eileen L. Norris Foundation Award for Sculpture for his bronze titled Barren.

-Dan Ostermiller is represented by Claggett/Rey Gallery, Vail, Colorado; Nedra Matteucci Galleries, Santa Fe, New Mexico; and Wood River Fine Arts, Ketchum, Idaho.
+Dan Ostermiller is represented by Claggett/Rey Gallery, Edwards, Colorado; Nedra Matteucci Galleries, Santa Fe, New Mexico; and Wood River Fine Arts, Ketchum, Idaho.